Lessening your environmental footprint

 At this time there are no Gold Standard-certified offsets projects located in Canada.
 However, Less offers offsets sourced from Canadian projects that have achieved the VER+ Standard, a globally recognized and respected standard for voluntary GHG emissions reduction projects.
 VER+ certification follows the United Nations' Clean Development Mechanism methodologies and enables projects located in developed countries—and therefore outside the jurisdiction of the Gold Standard and United Nations certification program—to meet equivalent performance standards and deliver high quality emissions reductions.
 The certification program is managed by TÜV SÜD, one of the leading companies providing validation and verification services for offset projects adhering to Kyoto Protocol processes.
 Similar to the Gold Standard verification process, auditors ensure projects follow requirements defined by the World Bank and the International Emissions Trading Association.

-Less provides an annual independent audit by an internationally recognized auditing firm to demonstrate that all international offsets are derived from Gold Standard-certified projects and all Canadian offsets are derived from VER+ Standard-certified projects.
+Less provides an annual independent audit by an internationally recognized auditing firm to demonstrate that all international offsets are derived from Gold Standard-certified projects and all Canadian offsets are derived from either VER+ Standard-certified or ISO projects.
 The audit ensures serialized offsets are retired on behalf of Less customers to preclude double-counting of the environmental benefits.
-It is also designed to validate that Less has sourced sufficient offsets from Gold Standard and VER+ Standard-certified projects to meet or exceed its contracted commitments.
+It is also designed to validate that Less has sourced sufficient offsets from Gold Standard, VER+ Standard-certified or ISO projects to meet or exceed its contracted commitments.

-You can choose offsets from Gold Standard-certified international projects, or VER+ Standard-certified Canadian projects.
+You can choose offsets from Gold Standard-certified international projects, or Canadian-based certified projects.

 See our projects page for information on some of our featured projects.